-A vipoma is a rare type of pancreatic tumor that produces vasoactive intestinal peptide, a substance that causes severe watery diarrhea.
+A vipoma is a rare type of tumor of the pancreas that produces vasoactive intestinal peptide, a substance that causes severe watery diarrhea.

-A doctor bases the diagnosis on the person’s diarrhea symptoms and finding elevated levels of vasoactive intestinal peptide (VIP) in the blood.
+A doctor bases the diagnosis of vipoma on the person’s diarrhea symptoms and finding elevated levels of vasoactive intestinal peptide (VIP) in the blood.

 Initially fluids and electrolytes (minerals in the blood such as potassium and sodium) must be replaced by vein (intravenously).
 Bicarbonate must be given to replace that lost in the stool and to prevent acidosis.
 Because water and electrolytes continue to be lost in the stool as rehydration is achieved, doctors may find it difficult to continually replace water and electrolytes.